Veritius/bevy_stardust/docs/udp.md

 { "response": "wrong_pid", "srv_pid": "42B2EC801C40258A" }
 ```
 </details>

+The negotiation stage prevents the use of a "protocol id" value being sent with every packet.
+By first checking it when negotiating, then adding the client to an allow-list when they're accepted, we save a few bytes.

 ## Scheduling
 The UDP transport layer runs entirely within the Bevy scheduler, as regular Bevy systems.
 The receiving system runs in the `TransportReadPackets` schedule, and the sending system runs in the `TransportWritePackets` schedule.
 This creates a steady pattern of read-write-read-write-read-write (etc).